microsoft/TypeScript-Website/packages/playground-handbook/copy/en/URL Structure.md

   There are two special cases for the `ts` option:

-  - `ts=Nightly` where it will switch to most recently the nightly version.
+  - `ts=next`: Use the most recent [nightly build](https://www.typescriptlang.org/docs/handbook/nightly-builds.html).

-- `ts=dev` where it uses your [local developer's build of TypeScript](https://github.com/microsoft/TypeScript/blob/main/scripts/createPlaygroundBuild.js)
+  - `ts=dev`: Use your [local developer's build of TypeScript](https://github.com/microsoft/TypeScript/blob/main/scripts/createPlaygroundBuild.js)

 - `?flag=value` - Any compiler flag referenced in can be set from a query
 - `?filetype=js|ts|dts` - Tells the Playground to set the editor's language